 Vitamin D3 raises how much calcium your gut absorbs, and vitamin K2 (MK-7 form) directs that calcium into your bones instead of your arteries.
-Philadelphia sits at 40 degrees north latitude, which means most adults need to supplement D3 from October to April when UVB production shuts down.
+Philadelphia lies at 40 degrees north latitude, which means most adults need to supplement D3 from October to April when UVB production shuts down.
 The standard pairing is 2,000 to 5,000 IU of D3 with 100 to 200 mcg of K2 MK-7 daily, taken with a fat-containing meal.
 If you are on warfarin, or you have hyperparathyroidism, sarcoidosis, or a history of kidney stones, talk with your physician before starting.

 What vitamin D3 plus K2 is and what it does